 Pupils: We recognise the clear role each school has to play in preventing drug misuse as part of our pastoral responsibilities.
 We will provide age appropriate information on drugs and alcohol and tackle problem behaviour, working with local partners to prevent drug or alcohol misuse.
-For further guidance refer to <a href="https://doi.org/10.1001/journal.org/10.
+For further guidance refer to DfE and ACPO Drug Advice for schools.
+(ACPO has changed to the National PoliceChiefs' Council).